Open Data Hub logo

 Prerequisites

-• You have logged in to Open Data Hub as described in Logging in to Open Data Hub.
+• You have logged in to Open Data Hub as a user with Open Data Hub administrator privileges.

 • The groups that you want to select as administrator and user groups for Open Data Hub already exist in OpenShift Container Platform.
 For more information, see Managing users and groups.